 When resetting your device to the factory default settings, all your current configuration settings will be permanently deleted.

 Check the Keep certificate database and configuration option to keep the certificate database and configuration information.
-Leaving this option unchecked will delete all information on the device and reset everything to its factory default value.
+Leaving this option unchecked will delete all information on the device and reset everything to their factory default values.